 The number of sessions required depends on your treatment goals.
 For example, you may be experiencing panic attacks and have the primary goal of wanting to cope with these attacks.
 In this case we would work together for only a few sessions where I would provide education about panic attacks and teach you strategies to cope with them.
 If, however, you’re experiencing panic attacks and you also want to work on broader issues within your life and relationships, you may opt to have more sessions where we examine these underlying factors in addition to directly addressing the panic attacks.

 In your first session with me, we will discuss and prioritise your treatment goals.
 It might be helpful to have a think about these goals before you attend, but this is not essential.
-As treatment progresses we will review the progress towards your treatment goals and adjust the treatment approach as needed.
+As treatment progresses we will review your treatment goals and adjust the treatment approach as needed.

 How long is each session?